logzio/logz-docs/_source/logzio_collections/_metrics-sources/kubernetes-over-helm.md

   - container
 ---
 Helm is a tool for managing packages of pre-configured Kubernetes resources, known as Charts.

-Logzio-k8s-metrics allows you to ship metrics from your Kubernetes cluster.
+You can ship metrics from your Kubernetes cluster using Logzio-k8s-metrics.

-You can either deploy this Daemonset with the standard configuration, or with autodiscover configuration.
-For further information about Metricbeat's autodiscover please see [Autodiscover documentation](https://www.elastic.co/guide/en/beats/metricbeat/7.9/configuration-autodiscover.html).
-*Note*: This integration supports Autodiscover with Metricbeat version 7.6+ and defaults to Metricbeat 7.9.1.
+This Daemonset can be deployed using a standard configuration or [Metricbeat autodiscover](https://www.elastic.co/guide/en/beats/metricbeat/7.9/configuration-autodiscover.html), for even more powerful automation.

 **Before you begin, you'll need**:

 * [Helm CLI](https://helm.sh/docs/intro/install/) installed
 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) installed
+* [Metricbeat 7.6](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-installation.html) or higher for Autodiscover support.
+This integration defaults to Metricbeat 7.9.1.
 * To allow outgoing traffic to destination port 5015
 * Kubelet read-only-port 10255 enabled.
 Kubelet read-only-port 10255 is enabled by default on some cluster versions.
 If it isn’t enabled, follow Kubernetes’s instructions for enabling 10255 as a read-only-port in Kubelet’s config file

 <div class="branching-container">